george-richardson/gjhr.me/projects.md

 ---
 ## Tech

-Unfortunately not a lot here at the moment, check out [my GitHub](https://github.com/george-richardson) for a few bits and bobs.
+Some select projects of mine are selected below, check out [my GitHub](https://github.com/george-richardson) for a few more bits and bobs.

 ### terraform_s3_cloudfront_static_site